rsahlin/graphics-by-opengl/README.md

 - Local maven installation of Android platform SDK to be used, defaults to 24.
 To install execute the following, where $ANDROID_HOME is your android sdk folder (use %ANDROID_HOME% on Windows):
-Execute the following in the base directory for graphics-by-opengl: mvn install:install-file -Dfile="%ANDROID_HOME%/platforms/android-24/android.jar" -DgroupId="com.google.android" -DartifactId=android -Dversion="7.0" -Dpackaging=jar
+Execute the following in the base directory for graphics-by-opengl: mvn install:install-file -Dfile="%ANDROID_HOME%/platforms/android-25/android.jar" -DgroupId="com.google.android" -DartifactId=android -Dversion="25" -Dpackaging=jar

+The Android SDK level is set as property 'android.sdk'

 Project structure: